-Total taxes and social contributions: this transaction has much in common with the previous one, but it is measured by general government revenue and not expenditure.
+Total taxes and social contributions: this transaction is similar to the previous one, but it is measured by general government revenue and not expenditure.
 As its name indicates, it reflects the taxes and actual contributions (in other words, not including imputed contributions) that households and firms must pay to various parts of general government.

-Many other transactions are reported in ANA.
-GDP is the most famous one.
-You may also find data relating to detailed:
+Many other transactions besides the GDP and its components are reported in ANA.
+You may also find other data such as:

-All those data are compiled into a unique framework (SNA 93-08), which make them fully comparative at the international level, available at http://unstats.un.org/unsd/nationalaccount/sna1993.asp
+All those data are compiled into a unique framework (SNA 93-08), which make them fully comparative at the international level:

-Household's savings: Net saving is a balancing item of the Households institutional sector that reports the difference between the Net Disposable Income of Households and final consumption expenditures.
+Net saving is a balancing item of the households institutional sector that reports the difference between the net disposable income of households and final consumption expenditures.
 Gross saving is used to acquire financial and non-financial assets.

 Households' net lending/net borrowing represents the amount available for the purchase of financial assets or debt repayment.
 It is almost always positive for HH sector.
 It is sometimes also called the "Financial saving".

-Many countries, in particular EU countries, provide now their series by activity according to ISIC rev 4 classification, whereas they used to provide them according to ISIC rev3.
-New series in ISIC rev 4 are coded with a "V" before the ISIC letter code and the title of the transaction/series is added with (ISIC Rev 4)..
+All OECD countries provide now their series by activity according to ISIC rev 4 classification, whereas they used to provide them according to ISIC rev3.
+Series in ISIC rev 4 include a "V" in front of the ISIC letter code and the title of the transaction/series.

 These two ISIC classifications and their correspondence are available on UNSD web site: